GrowthDeFi/growthdefi-v1-core/README.md

   * gToken (Type 3)
     * stkGRO

+As one may deduct, gTokens are typically named after their reserve token.

-Other gTokens based on other platforms will be added to the hierarchy in the future.
+_gTokens based on other platforms will be added to the hierarchy in the future._

 ### Basic gToken functionality